johnshearing/PrivateKeyVault/README.md

 Once the text is scanned into your phone you can do whatever you want with it simply by pasting the text into other apps like gmail or perhaps a text editor.
 So this is basically how you get text out of the Private Key Vault without connecting to other devices.

-Now we will see how to transfer an encrypted text file from one PrivateKeyVault to another using QR-Codes.
+Now we will see how to encrypt and pass a text file from one PrivateKeyVault to another using GPG and QR-Codes.
 This will allow us to make a secure file transfer over the Internet without losing our airgap.
 By using this method, there will be no opportunity for attackers to access any files on either Vault because we will make the transfer without connecting to any other devices.
 Furthermore, there will be no chance of anyone reading our message because the message will not be decrypted until the message is safely on the other side of the airgap where spyware and keyloggers cannot go.